jiazhang0/meta-integrity/README.md

 If the end user wants to use the public & private key owned by self, it is allowed to define the use them during the installation.

-- Deploy the ima public key and private key to /opt/installer/files/
+- Deploy the ima public key and private key to `/opt/installer/files/`.

-- Create /opt/installer/sbin/config-installer.sh in installer image
+- Create `/opt/installer/sbin/config-installer.sh` in installer image
   Define the IMA_PUBKEY variable, pointing to the path of public key file.
   Define the IMA_PRIVKEY variable, pointing to the path of private key file.

-Refer to README.user-key-store for the details about how to generate/use the keys owned by the user.
+Refer to meta-signing-key/README.md for the details about how to generate/use the keys owned by the user.

 Note: